thiagomf/Estudos/README.md

 > You can see how that could get complicated.
 You need to explicity reference the intermediate object ProfileManager each time.

 On the other hander, **Protocol - Oriented Programming POP** emphansizes the use of protocols to define a blueprint of methods, properties and other requirements that a type should adopt.
 Protocols can be seen as contracts that define a set of functionalities without specifiying how they should be implemented.
-Types (classes, structures, or enumerarions) can then conform to theses protocols by providing implementations for the requiredfunctionalities.
+Types (classes, structures, or enumerarions) can then conform to theses protocols by providing implementations for the required functionalities.
 POP encourages composition over inheritance and enable more flexibility and code reuse by allowing types to conform to multiple protocols.

 ```
 protocol Flyer {